Personal Income Tax -> Plan ahead for next year's tax return

 Tax Planning - Start Early!

 One of the most important things to do during the year is to store all tax-related documents in one place.
-If you have a filing cabinet, have one or more folders for these documents, including:
+Our preference is to retain electronic versions of all documents, and we have a "folder" for each tax year, with subfolders for tax slips, donation receipts, etc in each tax year.
+Any electronic files should always be backed up!
+If you don't retain records electronically, just on paper, then if you have a filing cabinet, have one or more folders for these documents, including:

 If you don't have a filing cabinet, pick a drawer or two in which to store these records, or get a multi-pocket expandable file folder, preferably legal size.